Spatially Resolved Properties of Extraplanar Diffuse Ionized Gas in NGC$\,$3511 and NGC$\,$3513: Methodology for line profile analysis

 \subsection{Uncertainty estimates}

-To obtain robust uncertainties of best-fit parameters, we employ a Markov Chain Monte Carlo (MCMC) method.
-We use an open-source Python implementation of Affine Invariant \citep{GoodmanandWeare} MCMC Ensemble sampler \textit{emcee} \citep{emcee} to sample the posterior distribution. \textit{emcee} uses the integrated autocorrelation time (IAT) to assess convergence.
+To obtain robust uncertainties for the best-fit parameters of our multi-Gaussian fits, we employ a Markov Chain Monte Carlo (MCMC) method.
+We use an open-source Python implementation of Affine Invariant \citep{GoodmanandWeare} MCMC Ensemble sampler \textit{emcee} \citep{emcee} to sample the posterior distribution.
+We use the median of the posterior for the best-fit value, with the uncertainty quantified by the 84th and 16th quantiles, representing the upper and lower bounds, respectively. \textit{emcee} uses the integrated autocorrelation time (IAT) to assess convergence.
 IAT is an estimate of the number of iterations for an independent sample to be drawn in a Markov chain.
 That is, the number of independent samples is of order the number of samples divided by the IAT, which we denote as $\tau$ ($N_{\rm independent} \sim N/\tau$).
 In our line fitting, we declare convergence when $\tau$ is smaller than $N/50$, as suggested by the \textit{emcee} documentation.
 We run our ensemble sampler with 100 walkers and 60,000 steps for every spectrum we fit.
 Most of the chains are converged by the IAT criterion.
 For the several cases that do not, it is usually because there are some unphysical local minima in the posterior.
-Also note that we assume a Gaussian PDF to derive the likelihood function.
+Also, note that we assume a Gaussian PDF to construct the likelihood function.